jthuraisamy/DIRT/README.md

 ## Alternative Tools

 Currently a combination of DeviceTree, WinObjEx64, and WinDbg are used.
-It's more of a tedious manual process that doesn't scale easily, so DIRT just makes it more convenient.
+It's more of a tedious manual process that doesn't scale easily, so DIRT just attempts to make it more convenient.

 ## Authorship